-- District staff may cooperate in furthering the work of any non-profit, community-wide social service agency, provided that such cooperation does not restrict or impair the educational program of the District or any school or diminish the amount of time devoted to any educational program. - 2.
-Schools may use films or other educational materials bearing mention of the producing firm or sponsor, providing such materials can be justified on the basis of their actual educational value. - 3.
-Persons or organization seeking to distribute flyers of announcements concerning non-school events
+- 1. District staff may cooperate in furthering the work of any non-profit, community-wide social service agency, provided that such cooperation does not restrict or impair the educational program of the District or any school or diminish the amount of time devoted to any educational program. - 2.
+Schools may use films or other educational materials bearing mention of the producing firm or sponsor, providing such materials can be justified on the basis of their actual educational value.

-- to a class or school must receive prior specific approval from the Office of District Communications.
+3. Persons or organization seeking to distribute flyers of announcements concerning non-school events to a class or school must receive prior specific approval from the Office of District Communications.
 Flyers or announcements approved by the Office of District Communications shall be distributed through the online Community Opportunities.
-A single flyer concerning a non school event may be posted in the building common area, at the discretion of the building Principal. - 4.
-Persons or organizations seeking to distribute flyers or announcements concerning school events to a class or school must receive prior specific approval from the building Principal. - 5.
-District staff may, at its discretion, announce, or authorize to be announced, any lecture, community activity, or film which it feels has educational merit. - 6.
-District staff may, upon approval of the Board of Education, cooperate with any agency in promoting
+A single flyer concerning a non school event may be posted in the building common area, at the discretion of the course at the end of each quarter.
+Grades at the end of the semester will appear on the student's transcript.